grafana/xk6-browser/ROADMAP.md

 These are goals achievable within 6-12 months, tentatively done by mid 2023.

 - **Transition our API to be async/`Promise` based.**<br>
-  Currently (April 2022) most of our API is synchronous.
+  Currently (April 2022), most of our API is synchronous.
 This is due to the historical fact that k6 didn't support async behavior because of a missing per VU event loop, which is [now available](https://github.com/grafana/k6/pull/2228).
   Async APIs are important for a browser testing tool, since most browser behavior and [CDP](https://chromedevtools.github.io/devtools-protocol/) (the protocol we use to communicate with the browser) is event-based.
-In order to implement this missing functionality and reach feature parity with tools like Playwright or Puppeteer, we need to expose an async API.
+We need to expose an async API to implement this missing functionality and reach feature parity with tools like Playwright or Puppeteer.

   *How will we achieve this?*<br>
   By gradually transitioning the current API to an async implementation, and implementing new features as async.